JacksonHagood/CPP_Basics/03_Flow_Control/flow_control.md

 ### Switch Statements

-**Switch statements** are similiar to if statements in that they execute code depending on conditions.
+**Switch statements** are similar to if statements in that they execute code depending on conditions.
 Switch statements are best at executing one of many options depending on the value of a single value (each being a `case`).
 For example, determining what to output depending on the value of an integer.
 Each `case` must end with a `break` command (to exit the `switch`), otherwise the following cases will also be evaluated.
 A `default` case can be given for when no `break` has been executed previously.

 ```C++
 switch(num) {